superdesk/superdesk-core/docs/core/web.rst

 -----------------------

-REST endpoints can be enabled for a resource by defining the :attr:`rest_endpoints <superdesk.core.resources.model.ResourceConfig.rest_endpoints>` attribute on the ResourceConfig.
+REST endpoints can be enabled for a resource by defining the :attr:`rest_endpoints <superdesk.core.resources.resource_config.ResourceConfig.rest_endpoints>` attribute on the ResourceConfig.
 See :class:`RestEndpointConfig <superdesk.core.resources.resource_rest_endpoints.RestEndpointConfig>` for config
 options.